rpmuller/ePubs/WP1.md

 The dialogue which is most generally regarded as historical is the Apology.
-This professes to be the speech that Socrates made in his own defence at his trial not, of course, a stenographic report, but what remained in Plato's memory some years after the event, put together and elaborated with literary art.
+This professes to be the speech that Socrates made in his own defense at his trial not, of course, a stenographic report, but what remained in Plato's memory some years after the event, put together and elaborated with literary art.
 Plato was present at the trial, and it certainly seems fairly clear that what is set down is the sort of